RootOfCode/Burden-of-Command/README.md

-# Burden of Command — WWI Trench Management Tycoon (Extended Edition)
+# Burden of Command — WWI Trench Management Tycoon

 A terminal-based strategy and management game set in the brutal conditions of World War I trench warfare.
 You take on the role of Captain Alistair Thorne, tasked with commanding a company through six weeks on the Western Front.